juniorcharlie/llm-pipeline-selection/docs/EXPLAINER.md

 ### The bug detectors — `src/wcurse/sanity.py`

-Six properties that must hold, on the principle that a violation means a bug rather than a finding.
+Six properties must hold here, on the principle that a violation means a bug rather than a finding.
 Making them actually work took three passes, and the failures were instructive.